 Kevin Moore, 41, of Moosup, CT, was charged with one count of fraudulent claim or receipt of benefits and one count of larceny in the first degree.
 He was released on a written promise to appear in court on July 30.
 It is unclear if he has acquired legal representation.

-Moore is scheduled to appear in Hartford court on July 30, 2020.
+The state trooper from Connecticut is scheduled to appear in Hartford court on July 30, 2020.
 His case is being handled by the state Workers’ Compensation Control Unit.
 The press release announcing his charges noted that the charges are merely accusations and that a defendant is presumed innocent until proven guilty through court proceedings.

 Workers’ compensation insurance is a fund that pays for an injured worker’s medical expenses and a portion of their lost wages, as well as rehabilitation or in some cases death benefits for the worker’s family in the event of a workplace fatality.
 In Connecticut, workers’ comp insurance provides wage replacement benefits and medical treatment for employees who become ill or are injured on the job.
 It prevents employers from bearing the costs of workplace injuries and compensates workers for their injuries and time off work.
 Connecticut has a no-fault workers’ comp system that provides benefits regardless of who is at fault for the illness or injury.